Last Updated on October 23, 2022 by Oddmund Groette

 It’s rare for a strategy to perform better in real life than on your screen.
 There are many reasons for that (something we will not discuss further in this article) and you want to have a “margin of safety” by selecting strategies with a reasonably high profit factor.

 If the profit ratio is 1.25, you have a minimal safety margin, which is obviously not ideal.
-Even small negative changes might make the strategy losing money.
+Even small negative changes might make the strategy lose money.
 We consider 1.75 a low threshold, but we prefer to trade strategies with a number above 2.

 You might think that a high reading is good, but that’s frequently not the case.
 How could that be?

 First of all, it might be a sign you have curve-fitted the strategy.
-Too many variables, too few signals, and too short a test period might lead to exceptional results that are unlikely to work on future and unknown data.
+Too many variables, too few signals, and too short a backtest period might lead to exceptional results that are unlikely to work on future and unknown data.

 In such cases, your real trading might disappoint you.
 Thus, any numbers above 4 should make you wary.